FIRST-Tech-Challenge/ftcdocs/docs/source/color_processing/color-locator-discover/color-locator-discover.rst

 This tutorial's next page called :doc:`Explore <../color-locator-explore/color-locator-explore>` covers **editing the OpMode's existing default settings**.

-After that, the following page called :doc:`Explore
+After that, the following page called :doc:`Challenge
 <../color-locator-challenge/color-locator-challenge>` shows how to **access
 more OpenCV features** not covered in the Sample OpMode.